-Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.
+Let’s say you’re crushing it at work, or you got a tax refund, and you finally have enough cash on hand to pay off your auto loan in full.

 But believe it or not, there are also big advantages to staying on your repayment schedule — even if you’re capable of paying off your loan in full.